matomo-org/matomo/plugins/ExampleLogTables/README.md

 ## Privacy

-**What is stored.** One row per identified user in the user table, holding attributes the site sends with its tracking requests, and one row per group in the group table.
+**What is stored.** One row per identified user in the user table, holding attributes the site sends with its tracking requests, and one row per account in the account table.
 The user id is personal data, and the attributes are personal data about that user.
 Nothing is stored for visits without a user id.
-The gender dimension sets `$allowAnonymous = false`, so segmenting by it needs a logged-in user;
+The plan dimension sets `$allowAnonymous = false`, so segmenting by it needs a logged-in user;
-the group flag leaves the default, because a group is not a person.
+the paying flag leaves the default, because an account is not a person.
 Core sets that flag on its five visitor-identifying dimensions -- user id, visitor id, visit id, IP and fingerprint -- and leaves it alone elsewhere, including on identifiers like `idorder` that identify a thing rather than a person.
 The question the flag answers is not "is this column an identifier" but "does this value describe a